 Not Just What We Do But Who We Are

-Every functional and design elements of a social media platform impacts who we are.
+Every functional and design element of a social media platform impacts who we are.
 Facebook introduced the ‘Like’ button in 2009, and we quickly began to base our self-worth on the likes we get.
-Scientists found that the same brain circuits are activated on seeing a large number of likes as are activated when eating chocolate or winning money.
+Scientists found that the same brain circuits are activated on seeing many likes as activated when eating chocolate or winning money.
 The dangers associated with this is best described by Tristan Harris, who worked as a design ethicist at Google:

 “Never before in history have 50 designers, 20-25 year old white guys in California––made decisions that would have an impact on two billion people.
 Two billion people will have thoughts they did not intend to have because a designer at Google said this is how notifications work on that screen that you wake up to in the morning”.

 Social media platforms track all online activity.
 They monitor browsing history, physical proximity to things, and content we look at and for how long.
-All this data is used to build models that predict not only our actions but determine who we are.
+All this data is used to build models that predict our actions and determine who we are.

 A/B testing, known as split testing, is used across social media to increase advertisement engagement and conversion rates.
 These platforms constantly roll out small experiments to assess the most optimal way to tailor their users’ behaviors.
 People’s real-world behavior and emotions can be changed without triggering their awareness.

 In 2010, Facebook carried out a massive scale contagion experiment using subliminal cues on Facebook pages to increase turnout in US congressional elections.
 They found that just this one campaign directly increased voter turnout by about 60,000, and indirectly about 238,000!